Today’s guest post comes from Candace Fykes.-Rob

 About the Author:

 Candace Fykes is an American expat and writer currently making her way across Europe.
-Follow her adventures on her website https://www.travelingstrange.com/.
+Follow her adventures on her blog https://www.travelingstrange.com/.